Fani Stipković: Career

 part of Central European Media Enterprises.
-She hosted the television show "Red Carpet", conducting celebrity interviews with the football player Cristiano Ronaldo, basketball player Kobe Bryant, Formula One Lewis Hamilton and tennis players Rafael Nadal and Roger Federer.
-During this time she worked on Nova TV's "In Magazine" hosting the show "Cool Tour", a summer show visiting luxury villas and resorts with various celebrities.
-Stipković also was involved in interviewing at numerous events, including, Miss Universe Croatia, Nad Lipom, US Open and ATP tennis tournaments, UEFA Champions League football games and Ballon d'Or FIFA World Player awards.
+She hosted the television show Red Carpet, conducting celebrity interviews with the football player Cristiano Ronaldo, basketball player Kobe Bryant, Formula One driver Lewis Hamilton and tennis players Rafael Nadal and Roger Federer.
+During this time she worked on Nova TV's In Magazine hosting Cool Tour, a summer show visiting luxury villas and resorts with various celebrities.
+Stipković also was involved in interviewing at numerous events, including, Miss Universe Croatia, Nad Lipom, US Open and ATP tennis tournaments, UEFA Champions League football games and Ballon d'Or, FIFA World Player awards.

 In 2014, after graduating her Masters degree at Universidad Europea de Madrid, Stipković started for Mediaset sport at Mediaset Spain.
 Stipković worked at RTL Hrvatska as a TV correspondent reporting from Madrid, Spain.
 During this time, Stipković created her own channel, Fani TV, hosting exclusive interviews with various athletes, celebrities and entrepreneurs as well as showcasing travel and lifestyle hot spots around the world.

 In 2015, Stipković worked with FACE TV, hosting exclusive interviews and events in Spain and Monaco, airing on regional television in former-Yugoslavian regions.

 In 2013 and 2014, Stipković launched a swimwear collection in collaboration with Pletix, Pletix by Fani Stipković.
 In 2015, she partnered with Khongboon Swimwear launching the collections.

 Stipković has authored articles for The Huffington Post including "What actually is success?" and "How to Drop Your Ego with Five Techniques".

-In July 2016 Stipković was official TV host for Umag, doing interviews with Andre Agassi and many others athletes and celebrities.
-In August she started collaborating with a Spanish production company, filming a TV story about Melania Trump and exclusive interview with Natascha Kampusch, which were broadcast at Mediaset Spain.
+In July 2016, Stipković was official TV host for Umag, doing interviews with Andre Agassi and many others athletes and celebrities.
+In August, she started collaborating with a Spanish production company, filming a TV story about Melania Trump and exclusive interview with Natascha Kampusch, which were broadcast on Mediaset Spain.
 In 2017, Stipković was guest in a special TV show on Antena 3 television in Spain about the presidency of Donald Trump.
 The same year Stipkovic worked as a correspondent from Spain for a sports channel from Croatia doing interviews with celebrities such as the Spain national basketball team coach Sergio Scariolo.

 As a fitness and sports enthusiast, Stipković was hired to do a TV story about CrossFit.

-In May and June 2018 she worked as a daily live TV host for a Croatian soccer reality show.
-The ambassadors of the show were soccer stars such as captain of Croatian national team Luka Modrić and FC Barcelona's Ivan Rakitić, broadcast live on Croatian football television HNTV prior to the 2018 FIFA World Cup.
+In May and June 2018, she worked as a daily live TV host for a Croatian football reality show.
+The ambassadors of the show were football stars such as captain of Croatian national team Luka Modrić and Barcelona's Ivan Rakitić, broadcast live on Croatian football television HNTV prior to the 2018 FIFA World Cup.
 In September and October 2018, Stipković was hosting Spanish TV programs working for AMC networks.
 These TV shows were broadcast in Spain and Latin America.
 Stipkovic continued doing exclusive interviews for Nova TV, interviewing tennis player Novak Đokovic and football player Luís Figo.